NOTICE OF VACANCY IN OFFICE OF COUNCILLOR posted 21 October 2019

 Councillors do not represent geographic areas within the parish – you may raise an issue with any councillor.

 Councillors may be assigned responsibilities through Working Groups.
-Click here to see a list of current responsibilities (pdf).
+Click here to see a list Councillors, contact details and their responsibilities (pdf).

 Guidance is provided by the Wiltshire Association of Local Councils and Wiltshire Council on the appropriate conduct of a Councillor.
 Councillors must abide by the Code of Conduct and Standing Orders – both of which are reviewed every 24 months.
 These, and all the other applicable policies, can be found on the Policies and Procedures Overview page.